jdpark7/uni-chatbot/university-data/curriculum.md

 This class will include more advanced sewing techniques such as learning to stitch and thread the industrial sewing machines and sergers, working with materials such as buckram and hat wire, foam sculpting and working with EVA foam.
 Students will also learn to use different types of curves and L shaped rulers for pattern drafting and how to decorate fabrics using the kick press or beading needles.
 For corset making, students will learn how to apply and stitch in boning, grommets, and trim.

 Projects include:
-°‹.Pattern Drafting
+‚â§.Pattern Drafting

 Electives

-°‹.Draping
+‚â§.Draping
-°‹.Corset making
+‚â§.Corset making
-°‹.Character Heads
+‚â§.Character Heads
-°‹.Beading
+‚â§.Beading
-°‹.Millinery
+‚â§.Millinery
-°‹.Surface Decorations
+‚â§.Surface Decorations

 GRAPHIC DESIGN